Introduction

 Whisky & Wine

-This sector is growing very fast with the promise of enormous returns of 15-25% pa.
-The allure of owning casks of whisky in Scotland or owning an expensive wine that will be enjoyed by many is very succumbing even to the experienced investor.
+The allure of owning a cask of whisky in Scotland or an expensive barrel of wine is succumbing even to the experienced investor.

 But it all might not be what is promised at the outset.
-The industry is littered with fraudulent companies that may overcharge you for storage or just simply pawn off unwanted table wine as though it is a potential Mouton Rothschild.
+The industry is littered with fraudulent companies that may overcharge you for storage or pawn off unwanted table wine as though it is a potential Mouton Rothschild.
 In the end, you may be sat on hundreds of bottles of poor plonk or scotch that you and your friends will get bored of drinking.

-Like forestry and all of the other investments of this nature, you are entering an unregulated market that is in its infancy and investors are just viewed as an income stream for the growth of the business.
+Like forestry and all of the other investments of this nature, you are entering an unregulated market that is in its infancy, and investors are just viewed as an income stream for the growth of the business.

 Here is a link to an article written by Shane Hickey in The Guardian.

-Young investors are increasingly being targeted on Instagram with schemes to buy their own whisky casks, but the unregulated area has become awash with misunderstanding, misconception and occasionally fraud.
+Young investors are increasingly being targeted on Instagram with schemes to buy their whisky casks, but the unregulated area has become awash with misunderstanding, misconception and occasionally fraud.
 “It leaves room for unscrupulous people to take advantage.
-Some may offer what they claim to be rare and expensive whisky but is in fact nothing of the sort,” says Sarah Coles at investment platform Hargreaves Lansdown.
+Some may offer what they claim to be rare and expensive whisky but is nothing of the sort,” says Sarah Coles at investment platform Hargreaves Lansdown.

 “Others will claim to be able to offer guaranteed returns in order to get people to part with their cash, but you can never guarantee a sale price upfront.
 Some will even be offering you the chance to buy casks that don’t exist.”